 - Choice of debarkation time

-But are these perks really worth the extra $50 or $60 to avoid a few lines?
-Let’s discuss each one in more detail.
+But are these perks really worth the extra money to avoid a few lines?
+Let’s discuss the pricing and benefits in more detail.

 Details of Faster to the Fun Benefits

 In return for that fee, you get a number of benefits that are designed to get you priority access all around the ship.
 Below, we offer some thoughts on each perk and its value.

 If you are excited about boarding your cruise, then you might have had this bad experience.
 With boarding time opening at 12:00, you arrive right at noon, only to be greeted by long lines that take forever to get through.
 It’s hardly how anyone envisions starting their cruise.

 So that would be a huge benefit to FTTF, right?
 Not so fast.

 Carnival has already recognized this problem of a rush of people coming right at the opening of boarding and created a logjam of passengers.
 In response, they are currently rolling out “staggered” check-in.
 This breaks passengers into groups, giving them a 30-minute boarding window.
 You can only check-in during your boarding time or later, but not earlier.

 The result has been positive.
 Anecdotes claim that it’s dramatically reduced congestion on embarkation day, making waits much shorter.